cakephp/chronos/README.md

 By default Chronos includes a compatiblity script that creates aliases for the relevant Carbon classes.
 This will let most applications upgrade with very little effort.
-However, if you'd like to permanently update your code,you will need to update imports and typehints.
+If you'd like to permanently update your code, you will need to update imports and typehints.
 Assuming `src` contains the files you want to migrate, we could use the following to update files: